severo/observable-to-standalone/1_default_observable_export/README.md

-# README
+# Method 1 - Use the default Observable export

-This method is the simplest way to migrate an [Observable notebook](https://observablehq.com/@mbostock/psr-b1919-21) to a standalone webpage.
+This method is the simplest way to "migrate" an [Observable notebook](https://observablehq.com/@mbostock/psr-b1919-21) to a standalone webpage.